slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 layers of emergence.'' (*idem*).

-The evidence in favour of this thesis is close to overwhelming and, to my eyes, at least in essence, little doubt remains about their truth.
+The evidence in favour of this thesis is close to overwhelming and, to my eyes, at least in essence, little doubt remains about its truth.
-There are, of course, disputes concerning technicalities—the manner in which different ways of consciousness evolved, the neurobiology modulating certain aspects of consciousness—but the essential claim remains untouched.
+There are, of course, disputes concerning technicalities—the manner in which different aspects of consciousness evolved, the neurobiology modulating certain features of consciousness—but the essential claim remains untouched.
 Not only is the experiential component of emotion common to, at least, all mammals, but it represents a primitive form of consciousness that is still present in the human brain.
-This presence is attested by the fact that the systems from which such form of consciousness emerges remain very well preserved and highly homologous across mammal species.
+This presence is attested by the fact that the systems from which such form of consciousness emerges remain very well preserved and highly homologous across mammalian species.
 It is this evolutionary insight what draws a link between the conclusions of affective neuroscience and pre-scientific speculations on psychological archetypes.

 Panksepp used the term *equalia* (*e* from evolutionary, *qualia* from